MunifTanjim/minimo/exampleSite/content/docs/widgets.md

 {{< file "data/config/widgets.toml" >}}

-If configuration for any Widgets are missing in this file, Minimo will fallback to the default configuration for those Widgets.
+If configuration for any Widgets are missing in this file, Engimo will fallback to the default configuration for those Widgets.

 Go wild!